JetBrains/teamcity-roadmap/ExpandedBuildRow.md

 * Snapshot dependencies overview :checkered_flag:
 * Deployments :checkered_flag:

+## Expandable tests

-You can click on a failed test.
+You can click on a failed tests.
 Doing so will expand it:

 <img src="Images/expanded_build_row_tests.png">

+## Expandable changes

 The same applies to the latest changes: